-- Agencies follow duties and best practice - Referrals are made to the right support, when needed - Trauma-informed and intersectional support is in place - Creation of Survivor Forums

-- Abuse is identified and support is offered - A joined-up approach is created with agencies working together - Survivors' holistic needs are met - Survivors' voices are heard and shape responses
+End VAWG through our CCR Approach Objective Two How will we achieve our outcome?
+What difference will this make?
+Survivors are Supported.
+Agencies follow duties and best practice.
+Referrals are made to the right support, when needed.
+Trauma-informed and intersectional support is in place.
+Creation of Survivor Forums.
+Abuse is identified and support is offered.
+A joined-up approach is created with agencies working together.
+Survivors' holistic needs are met.
+Survivors' voices are heard and shape responses.